iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.4.0/report.md

 > Since last update Stats don't update at all like is use to do for every day the stats for the day don't display<br> :date: __2020-12-28 01:23:01__

 > "Application error" ...not working<br> :date: __2020-12-27 02:00:19__

-> Update to previous post: I uninstalled after clearing data, rebooted phone and reinstalled.
-As soon as I selected my province I got the "app encountered a error" again.
-So I got rid of it.<br> :date: __2020-12-26 17:18:38__